-ı NAME: PP.5 ASSES

-DATE:

-Writing Sentences Using Prepositional Phra ises
+Writing Sentences Using Prepositional Phrases

-prep et, circle the preposition in the prepositional phrase.
-Second, write the faction in the box below: place, time, or partner.
-Third, write a senten bositional phrase. • 2
+Identify the preposition in the prepositional phrase and the function of the preposition: place, time, or partner and type both in the box below, separated by a comma.
+Then, type a sentence using the prepositional phrase on the lines provided.

-1. around the world

-2. down the hill

-3. at school

-4. after school

-5. in the mornings

-6. with my cousins
+around the world 1. down the hill 2.
+3. at school after school 4.
+5. in the mornings with my cousins 6.

-Complete the following sentences using the correlative conjunctions from the word box. either/or neither/nor both/and not only/but also 1.
-When Gianna moved to Italy, she could read Italian. speak 2.
-Everyone at our school does several difference ent jobs.
-Mr. Jenkins is the school librarian a cafeteria helper.
-3. We get to choose one game during recess, so we usually choose to play kickball basketball.
-4. Most students love fifth grade because it is exciting. challenging, 5. my mother my father likes it when I argue with my little sister.
+either/or neither/nor not only/but also both/and When Gianna moved to Italy, she could speak 1. read Italian.
+Everyone at our school does several different jobs.
+Mr. Jenkins is 2. the school librarian a cafeteria helper.
+We get to choose one game during recess, so we usually choose to play 3. kickball basketball.
+Most students love fifth grade because it is challenging, 4. exciting. my mother my father likes it when I 5. argue with my little sister.